brentspector/urcollectionmanager/README.rst

        particular database location you want to connect to.
        By default this will connect to `data/collection.sqlite`
     #) Pass a list of Purchase objects to `write_history_to_database`

+        If using `convert_purchase_history`, you will need to flatten the list of lists

     #) Once the database has Purchase objects in it, you can
        run `get_history_from_database` to retrieve them.